This tutorial covers:

 });

-There’s nothing out of the ordinary in the above test block.
+There’s nothing out of the ordinary in this test block.
 It is just passing an unknown option –-color

 to the program.parse()